Billy Reid (fashion designer): Collaborations

 K-Swiss and Billy Reid have produced co-branded sneakers.
 While all other Billy Reid shoes are Made in Italy, the K-Swiss co-sign sneakers are entirely made in America; they were produced in Batavia, New York in the second-oldest shoe factory in the US.
 The K-Swiss/Billy Reid collaboration began in 2011.

 Reid, Derek Lam, Reed Krakoff, Simon Doonan, and other fashion industry experts formed the advisory board for the Cadillac/CFDA Retail Lab mentorship program, which provided a $75,000 grant along with business development, marketing, and PR assistance for six up-and-coming designers.

 The GunRunner Boutique Hotel in Florence, Alabama, has a Billy Reid Suite featuring a ladder and sleeping loft, and is curated with items rotated in and out on a regular basis.
 As a part of designing the space, Reid personally built the bed for the room.

 In 2013, the brand partnered with Coach on a collection of bags and wallets.

 In 2019 the brand partnered with Balvenie Scotch, showcasing the 12-year DoubleWood at all Billy Reid retail locations and all Shindig events.

 The brand collaborates with chefs including Katie Button to host dinner parties known as Supper Series in the brand's boutiques.

+The 2022 Billy Reid x Gibson Guitar collection included men’s and women’s ready-to-wear, and guitar accessories.